Feng Ru: Life and career

 Born in Enping, Guangdong, Feng moved to the United States at the age of twelve, living and working in various parts of California before trying to settle in San Francisco in 1906, the year that the San Francisco earthquake struck.
 The earthquake spoiled his plan and sent him fleeing to Oakland.
-Fung was fascinated by the Wright Brothers' plane and because he was always interested in machinery, one of the first things he did after arriving in Oakland was to organize an airplane manufacturing company, only a few years after the Wright Brothers' Kitty Hawk flight (1903).
+Fung was fascinated by the Wright Brothers' plane and because he was always interested in machinery, one of the first things he did after arriving in Oakland was to organize Guangdong Air Vehicle Company, an airplane manufacturing company, only a few years after the Wright Brothers' Kitty Hawk flight (1903).

 Within two years of founding the company in 1908, Fung constructed his first airplane, a sesquiplane with an upper span of 25 ft and lower of 6 ft 3 in, powered by a 6 hp engine of Fung's own construction.

 On September 22, 1909 (several newspapers report the date as Tuesday, September 21, 1909) Fung was the first Chinese man known to fly in America (and first aviator of any nationality to fly in California and the West Coast of the United States).
 He had constructed his own biplane, improving on the Wrights' blueprints.
 Fung flew in a wide circle, despite the harsh winds; after twenty minutes, however, the bolt holding the propeller to the shaft snapped off, and he was brought to a stop, suffering only minor bruising.
 The flight was reported in several papers, including The San Francisco Call and the Oakland Tribune.